johanjanssen/SensorsToInfluxDB/README.md

     ```

 ### Start Docker containers with InfluxDB, Chronograf and Grafana
+- Started by default, so only needed if something goes wrong.
 - Open directory: SensorsToInfluxDB/DockerRaspberryPi
-- Start the Docker containers: docker-compose up
+- Start the Docker containers:
     ```bash
     docker-compose up
     ```
-- Start the Docker containers detached in the background: docker-compose up -d
+- Start the Docker containers detached in the background:
     ```bash
     docker-compose up -d
     ```